All the Info and Goodness of Duck Eggs

 There are probably varying opinions on this, but I personally don’t think that duck eggs provide any different taste than a chicken egg.
 We’ve eaten them scrambled and used them in baking.
-Duck eggs do have more protein and less water volume than a chicken egg and this affects how fast they cook.
-They cook faster than a chicken egg and will become more rubbery if they are cooked too long.
+Duck eggs do have more protein and less water volume than chicken eggs and this affects how fast they cook.
+They cook faster than chicken eggs and will become more rubbery if they are cooked too long.
 Their yokes are larger and could be said to be “creamier” as well.
 The protein bonds in duck eggs are much stronger than in a chicken’s and this makes them even better to bake with.

 By far the most common comment you will find about duck eggs is this: “They taste richer than a chicken egg.”
 And many people who own both ducks and chickens will say “I don’t notice a difference between my chicken and duck eggs.”

 The consensus seems to be that some people just have a “thing” about duck eggs but if put to the blindfolded taste test, they *probably* wouldn’t notice a difference.

 You can find a lot of articles here on A Life of Heritage that will teach you a lot about poultry and be sure to check out DUCK DOUGH: Profitable Poultry Bundle–It’s FULL of to-do lists, checklists, record keeping sheets, and resource pages that will keep your flock healthy and YOU organized!

 What is the Difference Between a Chicken and a Duck Egg?